 From Active to Proactive: New Opportunities for Real-time Simulation in Animation

-is paper will seek to discuss the aesthetics of animation, in particular, how and why animated imagery influences the viewer.
+Abstract: This paper will seek to discuss the aesthetics of animation, in particular, how and why animated imagery influences the viewer.
 In addition we will discuss our attempts at defining a visual language with contemporary animation toolsets.
 Our aspiration is to determine if a methodology that dynamically manipulates the visual nature of a cinematic work of art is capable of bending it's aesthetic according to a diagrammatic template.
 We will discuss the historical context for these kinds of systems and project where this technology and opportunity for defining a new intimate aesthetic may lead.

 Biographical Statement: An animation industry expert, academic and researcher, Mark's interests are in emergent computer animation techniques including synthetic sculpture, motion and related forms in popular culture.
 His research interests are in characterization and storytelling with real-time and rendered imagery exploring visual and behavioural representation in the animated form; including the creation of intelligent animated forms with richness in personality and emotive evocative states that are flexible enough to respond to the viewer within a predetermined simulated performance.
 With a focus on visual aspects of artistic research, he is currently conducting basal studies in the emotive impact of non-objective imagery.
 He plans to leverage his findings into more aspects of visual narrative and storytelling.